-They come with three different sized silicone ear tips and a small fin that helps keep the earbuds securely in your ear.
-The different size of tips should help give you a tight seal that will also help minimize the background noise around you.
+They come with three different sized silicone ear tips and a small fin that helps keep the earbuds securely in your ear canal.
+The different size of tips should help give you a tight seal that will also help minimize the ambient noise around you.
 The headphones come with tap control.
 You can tape the headphones to pause or play a track, skip a track, and adjust the volume.
 You can also program the headphones to a setting that works better your you.
 The headphones also come with an auto-pause feature, but it only works if you pull both headphones out, not a single bud.

 If you’re looking for exceptional sound with your headphones, these might not be the ones for you.
 The headphones don’t offer a ton of bass, but there is some presence boost in the treble that makes the sound bright.
 AKG is responsible for the sound with these headphones, but the Jabra Elite Active 65t does have a better sound option.
-The call quality for the headphones is good, but some background sound does leak through to the call.
+The call quality for the headphones is good, but some environmental noise does leak through to the call.

 The headphones offer a battery life of 6 hours, which is excellent for a wireless earbud.
 They also come with a charging case that is a little bit on the smaller side, so some may love it while others can potentially lose it easier.
-The headphones can also be charged with a USB-C cord or on any Qi-enabled wireless charging pad.
+The headphones can also be charged with a USB C cord or on any Qi-enabled wireless charging touchpad.
 They can even be charged on one of the backs of the new Samsung Galaxy S10 model phones since they offer a new feature called PowerShare.

 Here are our final thoughts on the two earbuds.
 The Jabra Elite headphones offer a better sound, call, and fit quality then the Samsung Galaxy buds.
 With that said, the Jabra headphones also come at a more significant price tag, where the Galaxy buds are a little more affordable.
-Both headphones offer essential features like sweat-resistance, noise-isolating technology, and good battery life.
-If sound quality is your most significant thing when it comes to a wireless headphone, the Jabra takes the ball on that one.
-Something about the AKG technology lacks with the Galaxy buds, and you won’t get as rich of a sound with them.
+Both headphones offer essential earbuds features like sweat-resistance, noise-isolating technology, and good battery life.
+If audio quality is your most significant thing when it comes to a wireless headphone, the Jabra takes the ball on that one.
+Something about the AKG wireless technology lacks with the Galaxy buds, and you won’t get as rich of a sound with them.
 The Galaxy buds are great for charging options, especially since you can use another cellphone for a quick charge.
 It is a let down though that some features only work if you have an Android device.

 Which headphone is your favorite, the Jabra Elite Active 65t or the Samsung Galaxy Buds?